Based on 856 Owner Experiences Gathered From 212 Sources

-The graph below shows that after the first two years Sealy innerspring bed owner satisfaction is and remains somewhat lower than that of all mattresses overall (innerspring, memory foam, latex and air).
-This is largely due to Sealy (like innerspring beds in general) having somewhat worse longevity / durability than the average mattress.
+The graph below shows that after the first two years Sealy innerspring mattress owner satisfaction is and remains somewhat lower than that of all mattresses overall (innerspring, memory foam, latex, air).
+This is largely due to Sealy (like innerspring mattresses in general) having somewhat worse longevity / durability than the average mattress.

-Sealy Essentials (formerly Sealy Brand).
+Sealy Essentials.
 When the mattress is used for occasional or temporary adult use or everyday child use, durability / longevity is often reported as being fair or better.
-When used by an adult on a regular and extended basis, fair-at-best durability / longevity is typically reported.
+When used by an adult on a regular and extended basis, fair-at-best durability / longevity is usually reported.

-Sealy Performance (formerly Posturepedic) and Premium (formerly Posturepedic Plus).
+Sealy Performance and Premium.
 At least 22% of owners – especially owners of pillow top models – report the development of sagging, body impressions or a center ridge occurring within three years of ownership.
 Various other problems are reported including protruding springs and bulging sides, but these tend to be less common.

 On average, owners report keeping their Sealy about six years with regular use.
 Based on limited owner experience data, the inclusion of additional support in the center third of the mattress provides little improvement in durability / longevity.

-* Among owners who use mattress regularly and long term.
+* Among owners who use mattress regularly / long term.